 You should obtain a valid health insurance policy before you come to Latvia.
 In case you need a medical service, you will have to pay for it yourself, but you will get these expenses reimbursed from your insurance company.

 EU/ EEA citizens should obtain the European Health Card before coming to Latvia.
 However, this card will only provide emergency help and other medical help on the same terms as for local citizens.

 For non-serious illness and to by medicines you can ask a pharmacist in the pharmacies in the city.

-If you have a medical problem, you can get in touch with Valmiera Hospital or one of the many private physicians working in the city.
+If you have a medical problem, you can get in touch with Vidzeme Hospital in Valmiera or one of the many private physicians working in the city.
 The regular charge for a visit to a physician is 10 - 20 EUR.
 Many physicians do not speak English, so before visiting a doctor ask International Office for a recommendation.